SC1015FDAD3/SC1015-FDAD-TEAM-3/README.md

 - **T-Test Validation**: T-tests were used to assess the statistical significance of differences between clusters.
 This validation step confirms the distinctiveness of certain clusters and identifies key differentiators.

-- **Text Analysis of Lyrics**: Planned future enhancement, involving scraping lyrics from the Genius API and performing text analysis to explore the relationship between lyrical content and musical elements.

 ## Key Insights 🔍
 The project identifies several factors contributing to TikTok virality: